 Comfortable boots or shoes

-A map of the hiking trails and/or entire forest
+A map of the hiking trails or entire forest

 A hiking backpack to carry any belongings

-“Taking a forest bath” is the practice of immersing yourself in the nature of the forest.
-It involves going into a forest, beneath a canopy of trees, and quietly spending time there, soaking up your surroundings.
+“Taking a forest bath” is the practice of absolute immersion.
+It involves going into a forest beneath a canopy of trees and quietly spending time there, soaking up your surroundings.

 Depending on where and for how long you will be going bathing in the forest, yes, you may need some hiking gear, including but not limited to:

-hiking pants that are comfortable, wicks away moisture, and has pockets
+Comfortable hiking pants wicks away moisture and has pockets

 Yes.
 The point of these hiking projects is to provide benefits to the mind, body, and soul.
-A shinrin-yoku (the Japanese term for a forest bath), is helpful because it reduces stress, improves feelings of joy, helps you relax, and brings you in tune with the natural world.
+A shinrin-yoku (the Japanese term for a forest bath) is helpful because it reduces stress levels, improves feelings of joy, helps you relax, stay in the present moment and brings you in tune with the natural world.

-The practice of bathing in the forest, or shinrin-yoku, originated in Japan in the 1980s.
-Hiking projects were originally thought of by the Japanese government4 as a way to combat the “adverse effects of the tech boom on Japanese city dwellers.”
+Bathing in the forest, or shinrin-yoku, originated in Japan in the 1980s.
+The Japanese government4 initially thought of hiking projects to combat the “adverse effects of the tech boom on Japanese city dwellers.”

 Bathing in the forest is often used in classes, rehabilitation programs, and wellness retreats.
-As such, it may require teachers and instructors who can show students and participants exactly how to enjoy this practice in order to reap the most benefits.
+It may require teachers and instructors who can show students and participants exactly how to enjoy this practice to reap the most benefits.

-A forest bathing certification, then, is a way of providing a strong base for those who wish to practice and/or teach this activity to others.
+Then, a forest bathing certification provides a solid base for those who wish to practice or teach this activity to others.